dustysun/php-fpm-mysql-ssmtp-wp/Readme.md

 ### About

 This image is perfect for a fast and performant WordPress container based on PHP FPM with support for MySQL extensions.
-Also included is zip support used by many plugins, and SSMTP supporting using sendmail in conjunction with an external mailserver is supported.
+Also included is zip support used by many plugins, and MSMTP supporting using sendmail in conjunction with an external mailserver is supported.

 Also included in a WordPress installation script which supports multiple virtual hosts unlike the official WordPress Docker image which only supports one WordPress installation per container.